-As a medical practice, you may be unfamiliar with the techniques of healthcare marketing, especially when you compare yourself to any other ‘typical’ business.
+As a medical practice, you may be unfamiliar with healthcare marketing techniques, especially when you compare yourself to any other ‘typical’ business.
 However, marketing and communicating with your clients and patients is one of the most important things you should be doing to maximize the success of your business.

-Nevertheless, while you can theoretically email your clients to your heart’s content, there are some forms of email you should just never forget about.
-Today, we’re going to exploring seven of the most essential types of email a medical practice should be sending to their mailing list; ensuring you’re covering all the bases.
+Nevertheless, while you can theoretically email your clients to your heart’s content, there are some forms of email you should never forget about.
+Today, we’re exploring seven essential types of emails a medical practice should be sent to their mailing list, ensuring you’re covering all the bases.

 #1 – Promotional Emails

 Perhaps the most common type of medical practice email, and possibly one that you send quite regularly already.
 With a promotion email, the purpose is to educate your readers on any special offers you’re running at the time.